-NOTE 9-EARNINGS PER SHARE
+NOTE 9-EARNINGS PER SHARE AND UNIT

-We have calculated earnings per share ("EPS") under the two-class method.
-The two-class method is an earnings allocation methodology whereby EPS for each class of common stock and participating securities is calculated according to dividends declared and participation rights in undistributed earnings.
-For the three months ended March 31, 2021 and 2020, we had 0.3 million and 0.2 million weighted average unvested shares outstanding, respectively, which are considered participating securities.
-Therefore, we have allocated our earnings for basic and diluted EPS between common shares and unvested shares; the portion of earnings allocated to the unvested shares is reflected as "earnings allocated to unvested shares" in the reconciliation below.
+We have calculated earnings per share ("EPS") and earnings per unit ("EPU") under the two-class method.
+The two-class method is an earnings allocation methodology whereby EPS and EPU for each class of common stock and partnership units, respectively, and participating securities is calculated according to dividends or distributions declared and participation rights in undistributed earnings.
+For both the three months ended March 31, 2023 and 2022, we had 0.3 million weighted average unvested shares and units outstanding, which are considered participating securities.
+Therefore, we have allocated our earnings for basic and diluted EPS and EPU between common shares and units and unvested shares and units; the portion of earnings allocated to the unvested shares and units is reflected as "earnings allocated to unvested shares" or "earnings allocated to unvested units" in the reconciliations below.

-The following potentially issuable shares were excluded from the diluted EPS calculation because their impact is anti-dilutive:
+The following potentially issuable shares were excluded from the diluted EPS and EPU calculations because their impact is anti-dilutive:

-- exercise of 2,363 and 682 stock options for the three months ended March 31, 2021 and 2020, respectively, - conversions of downREIT operating partnership units and 5.417% Series 1 Cumulative Convertible Preferred Shares for all periods presented, and - The issuance of 331,318 shares issuable under forward sales agreements for the three months ended March 31, 2021.
+- exercise of 1,829 stock options for the three months ended March 31, 2023, - conversions of downREIT operating partnership units for both the three months ended March 31, 2023 and 2022, - · conversions of 5.417% Series 1 Cumulative Convertible Preferred Shares and units for both the three months ended March 31, 2023 and 2022, and - the issuance of 0.7 million shares and units issuable under common share forward sales agreements for the three months ended March 31, 2022.

-Additionally, 10,441 of unvested restricted stock units are excluded from the diluted EPS calculation as the market based performance criteria in the awards has not yet been achieved.
+Additionally, 10,441 unvested restricted stock units are excluded from the diluted EPS and EPU calculations as the market based performance criteria in the awards has not yet been achieved.